JBDuler/mac-dev-setup/README.md

 ## Python

-OS X, like Linux, ships with [Python](http://python.org/) already installed.
+macOS, like Linux, ships with [Python](http://python.org/) already installed.
 But you don't want to mess with the system Python (some system tools rely on it, etc.), so we'll install our own version using [pyenv](https://github.com/yyuu/pyenv).
 This will also allow us to manage multiple versions of Python (ex: 2.7 and 3) should we need to.

 Install `pyenv` via Homebrew by running: